neon-nomad/pet-adoption-tinder-clone/README.md

-# paws
+# Paws

-Deepdive Coding Capstone Project
+Old Capstone Project I'm in the process of refactoring into a Django frontend